EdgeFirstAI/documentation/docs/models/modelpack/training.md

-# Training Modelpack
+# Training ModelPack

-This page will provide a walk-through for training Vision models using Modelpack in EdgeFirst Studio.
+This page will provide a walk-through for training Vision models using ModelPack in EdgeFirst Studio.
+For a walkthrough on [Training Fusion Models](../fusion/training.md) please see the link attached.

 ## Verify Dataset